Arctic-Xiangjian/OAI_viewer/README.md

     - Is average across all total cases or all filtered cases?
 - Instead of removing checkboxes for non-existant timepoints, perhaps gray it out??
     - This may not be an improvement, but could be worth exploring.
 I think the removal may make it slightly confusing to see what is going on.
 Also, graying it out would make it more obvious to the user that the timepoint doesn't exist, which could be helpful in discovering missing data (hopefully this would never happen).
-- Colors--do we need to consider colorblindness?
+- Colors--do we need to consider colorblindness? (low priority, I'm not aware of anyone in the lab having this accessibliy need)
     - Check how current color scheme does for various color blindness types with [Coblis](https://www.color-blindness.com/coblis-color-blindness-simulator/)
 - Optimize line thickness to be able to view different lines comparatively
 - Dots are a bit large, which can make it difficult to see dots from the same tp for different lines